dhickel/file-dump/readme.md

 ## Client Config

-***Example if for sending to multiple servers as either instances on a host or separate.
+***Example for sending to multiple servers as either instances on a host or separate.
 If only sending to a single instance just remove the multiple entries, the default config is setup for only one host, this provides an example for two***

 ```YAML
 #####################